Caguas Sporting FC

-Caguas Sporting FC is an association football team that plays in Caguas.
-They currently play in the Liga Puerto Rico.
+Caguas Sporting FC is a Puerto Rican association football team from Caguas.
+They currently play in the Liga Puerto Rico Pro.

-This team is from Caguas, Puerto Rico.

 History

 On March 12, 2017 the team announced the inauguration of their new updated playing field for the coming season, "el parque del Sector La Macanea".
 The field is to be co-hosted with Los Santos FC due to an alliance Caguas Sporting FC to establish a soccer based program from baby soccer to the senior team with a philosophy of play and training designed to develop high level players.

 Copa de Excellencia III

 Caguas Sporting started off the Puerto Rico Soccer League in the third Cup of Excellence playing their first match against GPS Puerto Rico, losing 2–4.
 Olvin Ortiz scored two in the game.